The Sabin Vaccine Institute’s leadership team is comprised of a diverse group of global health, development and

-Tara Hayward is Vice President of Resource Development and Policy at the Sabin Vaccine Institute.
+Tara Hayward is vice president of Resource Development and Policy at the Sabin Vaccine Institute.
 She oversees fundraising and public policy activities related to Sabin’s work to improve lives through immunization.
-With more than a decade of experience in non-profit fundraising, she has led the development department, securing funding from governments, foundations, corporations and high net worth individuals.
-She also oversees Sabin’s United Kingdom operations through Sabin Foundation Europe.
+With more than a decade of experience in non-profit fundraising, she has led Sabin's efforts to secure funding from governments, foundations, corporations and high net worth individuals since 2010.

-Prior to joining Sabin, Ms. Hayward served as the manager of development for the International Women's Media Foundation, where she was responsible for creating and managing the infrastructure and operations of annual giving, foundation and corporate fundraising, and special events.
+Prior to joining Sabin, Tara served as the manager of development for the International Women's Media Foundation, where she was responsible for creating and managing the infrastructure and operations of annual giving, foundation and corporate fundraising, and special events.
 Her prior experience also includes working for the United Nations Population Fund in Bosnia and Herzegovina and serving in the Peace Corps in Romania.

 She holds a master’s degree in international development from the University of Denver in the Josef Korbel School of International Studies and a bachelor’s degree from DePauw University, where she majored in English writing.